S’Abanell is the longest beach of Blanes: 2.1 kilometers of clean, golden sand.

 It is not well-suited for the building of sand castles, but it is golden and clean.

-The entire beach is cleaned every night.
+Speaking of which, the entire beach is cleaned every night.

 Battle Against The Sea